 Given that medical malpractice can lead to death, it's possible that a plaintiff may have a claim for both medical malpractice and wrongful death.
 However, many states have laws that limit or "cap" the amount of damages that a jury can award a plaintiff in a medical malpractice lawsuit.
 Due to these nuisances, it's a good idea to speak with an attorney before filing a wrongful death or medical malpractice lawsuit.

-Get a Free Review of Your Wrongful Death or Medical Malpractice Claim
+Get Legal Help with Your Wrongful Death or Medical Malpractice Claim

 If you've been injured by the negligence of a medical professional, or you have lost a loved one as a result of medical malpractice, you may be owed legal restitution.
 Each state has specific laws governing wrongful death and medical malpractice lawsuits, and these sorts of cases have statutes of limitations, so it's important to act quickly.
 Become informed by speaking to a skilled personal injury attorney in your state today.

 Contact a qualified personal injury attorney to make sure your rights are protected.